lecy/CityBikeNYC/docs/index.md

 # Creating the list of routes and background map.
+Key elements of the app are bike stations, the list of routes, and the map.

 The following data was used:

+Bike stations demonstrate which geolocation of bike stations on the map and and create a background for buiding bike routes between them.
 ```
 stations <- readRDS(gzcon(url("https://github.com/lecy/CityBikeNYC/raw/master/DATA/STATIONS.rds")))
 ```
+The list of bike routes shows which routes are used by bikers, the length of such routes and the frequency of its using.
 ```
 routes.list <-
 readRDS(gzcon(url("https://github.com/lecy/CityBikeNYC/raw/master/DATA/ALL_ROUTES_LIST.rds")))
 ```
+geojson file helps to build a background map for the app.
 ```
 water <-
 geojson_read( "https://raw.githubusercontent.com/lecy/CityBikeNYC/master/DATA/nyc_water.geojson",
 what="sp" )
 ```

-Detailed information about creating stations, the list of routes and the map can be found:
+More detailed information about creating stations, the list of routes and the map can be found:

 [Plotting practice](https://github.com/lecy/CityBikeNYC/blob/master/SANDBOX/PlottingPractice.R)